 After living in parsonages all their married life, Mary Lou and Claude finally bought their first home in 1990 in Bedford, Pennsylvania after Claude was called to pastor the Bedford Church of the Brethren.
 They loved their home in Bedford dearly but ultimately moved to Cross Keys Brethren Village in New Oxford, Pennsylvania in July of 2018.

 Mary Lou is survived by her husband, Claude of New Oxford, Pennsylvania and children, Tamara Hogan (Joseph) of Lancaster, Pennsylvania; Jonathan Hall (Cassandra) of Stephenson, Virginia, and Melanie Wallace (Sean) of Sidney, Maine.
 She is also survived by four grandchildren, Erin Stouffer, Ashley Yingling, Michael Wallace, and William Wallace along with many beloved nieces and nephews.
 Mary Lou was preceded in death by her parents Carl Traugh and Geneva Traugh Baughman, her stepfather, Reverend Warren Baughman, her sister, Romayne Donato, and brother, Neale Traugh.

 Funeral services will be private.
 To watch the service LIVE on Saturday at 11:00 a.m., click here Burial at Lower Claar Church of the Brethren Cemetery.
 Arrangements by the Timothy A. Berkebile Funeral Home, in Bedford.
 The family will hold a Celebration of Life for Mary Lou when we can all be together safely again.
 Our online guestbook is available at www.berkebilefuneralhome.com.

-To send flowers to the family or plant a tree in memory of Mary Lou (Traugh) Hall, please visit our floral store.
+To send flowers to Mary Lou (Traugh) Hall's family, please visit our floral store.